operasoftware/devopera/src/_extensions/publishing-guidelines.md

 - Extensions cannot just consist of a button linking to a website, or of a popup with some static links pointing to a website.
 Extensions must provide valuable functionality, such as e.g. a transformation applied on a page when a button is clicked, real-time info in a popup, etc.
 - Content inside popups must be optimized for display in a popup.
 The content must match the popup's size, and vertical scrolling should only be used if really necessary.
 Avoid horizontal scrolling inside popups.
 - While linking to your own or other sites from your extension is fine, such links should be relevant and have a clear function.
 Don't overload the extension with promotional links.
 - We must be able to review the code in a reasonable manner.
-Therefor, the code shouldn’t be obfuscated.
+Therefore, the code shouldn’t be obfuscated.
 Binary code is not ok.
 - The summary must answer the question: what does your extension do?
 It must be composed of grammatically correct and complete sentences.
 - The description must answer: 1) How do you use the extension?
 2) What does the extension look like?